nextstrain/nextstrain.org/static-site/content/blog/2025-12-31-norovirus.md

 ![Figure 2](/blog/img/norovirus-group-type-variant.png)
 **Figure 2.
 Typing of norovirus samples is based on the VP1 and RdRp region** and are further split out into group, type, and variant resolution.

-Group, type, and variant levels of resolution were roughly classified by a preliminary Nextclade datasets based on either VP1 or RdRp gene.
-The Norovirus nextclade datasets are preliminary and further development is pending.
+The public Nextstrain metadata includes group, type, and variant levels of resolution that were roughly classified by a **preliminary** Nextclade datasets based on either VP1 or RdRp gene and **should be used with caution**.
+The Norovirus Nextclade datasets have not been published yet, pending further fine tuning to [reduce false positives of GII.4](https://github.com/nextstrain/norovirus/issues/27).
 These datasets have been built from scaffold strains listed at the [Human Calicivirus Typing Tool](https://calicivirustypingtool.cdc.gov/becerance.cgi) as of September 16, 2025.

 ![Figure 3](/blog/img/norovirus-nextclade-results.png)
 **Figure 3.
 Preliminary norovirus classification into Group, Type, and Variant columns.**